n0vay/n0vay/README.md

 - 👀 I’m interested in robotics and embedded
 - 🌱 I’m currently learning computer engineering
 - 💞️ I’m looking to collaborate on anything interesting
-- 📫 How to reach me on mail sk9698@nyu.edu
+- 📫 How to reach me on mail shantanukumar@nyu.edu

 <!---
 n0vay/n0vay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.